Unordinal/UnosMods/README.md

 # UnosRoR2Mods
 ## Mods
 ***Downloads of any released mods are available at https://thunderstore.io/package/Unordinal/***

+*More specific information and images for mods may be found in its folder.*

 ### InfoOnPing
 Shows information about the pinged object in chat.
 ### BossTeleportPercent